3600 - Distribution and Posting of Promotional Materials

 The Washington County School District also recognizes the value of limited promotional material distribution and fundraising that benefits students.
 Many businesses and organizations provide financial resources that assist schools, the Foundation, parent organizations, and other programs in exchange for the distribution or display of promotional materials.
 Without this support, schools would not offer some programs or be able to support others.
-Such handouts that promote the goals and interests of the District might include announcements about upcoming concerts, school plays, out-of-school youth activities, athletic camps, or local civic group activities.
-Businesses donate much-needed funds in exchange for promotional banners on athletic fields and contribute proceeds from the sale of coupon booklets.
+Such handouts and emails that promote the goals and interests of the District might include announcements about upcoming concerts, school plays, out-of-school youth activities, athletic camps, or local civic group activities.
+Businesses provide much-needed funds by purchasing advertising space through promotional banners on athletic fields and by providing fundraising opportunities.

 2.1.
 Fundraising Limitations and Conditions: